Technology changes faster than we can adapt

 At the end of the nineties, everyone knew that the Internet was THE NEXT BIG THING.
 Yet many CEOs kept claiming it was a temporary thing.
 Their company did not need that.

-Facebook and all those other childish platforms were certainly not suitable to keep the family business alive.
+Facebook and all those other childish platforms were indeed not suitable to keep the family business alive.
 Let alone using other social networks.
-Leave that to the youth, we just do it our own way.
+Leave that to the youth; we just do it our way.

 Mr. Bezos had to laugh about it back in the late 90s.
 He started in 1998 and is now lord and master in the E-commerce world.

 The Next Big Thing is video calling.
 Sending e-mails and text messages will soon be a thing of the past.
 Everything will be voice and video.
 "Hey, Siri..." is what young people grow up with.
 Hoping that his secretary will bring the fourth cup of coffee, the average CEO probably won't get any further than 'Hey, Jane...'.

 One in four Americans report having business contact with a company on average once a week via a live video link.
 A multiple of them would prefer this more often.
 But how many companies see this as unnecessary innovation and luxury and cling to their anxiously hidden telephone service center?

 Will all these companies miss the boat again by not responding to voice and video applications?
 Or will they first do a small experiment so that the competition will once again surpass them?